Last update July 3, 2023

 Alcohol is excreted in breast milk.
 (Schneider 2013, Chien 2009 and 2005, Pepino 2007, Palmquist 2005, Koren 2002, da-Silva 1993, Argote 1992, Mennella 1991, Lawton 1985)

-Alcohol consumption may cause sedation, failure to thrive and psychomotor delay in the infant and older child (Sachs 2013, Backstrand 2004, Koren 2002, Moretti 2000, Little 1989), although the data are inconsistent and may depend on the amount and chronicity of alcohol consumption (Gibson 2020 y 2018, Wilson 2017, ABM 2015, Haastrup 2014, Little 2002).
+Consuming alcohol during breastfeeding can cause sedation, growth retardation, irritability, psychomotor delay, and lower cognitive and academic performance (Gibson 2021, Sachs 2013, Backstrand 2004, Koren 2002, Moretti 2000, Little 1989), although data are inconsistent and scarce (Giglia 2006, Koletzko 2000) and may depend on the amount and chronicity of alcohol consumption.
+(Han 2022, Gibson 2020 and 2018, Wilson 2017, ABM 2015, Haastrup 2014, Little 2002)

 Your contribution is essential for this service to continue to exist.
 We need the generosity of people like you who believe in the benefits of breastfeeding.

 Thank you for helping to protect and promote breastfeeding.

 e-lactancia is a resource recommended by Academy of Breastfeeding Medicine - 2006 of United States of America